 GEN ST 297: Catalyzing Research: The Elements of Involvement (offered in spring quarter): This course aims to provide spring quarter first-year students enrolled in the general chemistry series with an opportunity to reflect and prepare for meaningful academic and co-curricular involvement in the natural sciences.
 In this class students will have an opportunity to engage with faculty, alumni, and industry professionals as you reflect on your academic and co-curricular plans.
 Students will learn from industry leaders about the importance of getting involved, and how to make that happen.

 Advising Guides help students craft an undergraduate experience that is meaningful to them.
 These guides are designed to help students reflect on their goals and interests, while navigating the various academic and co-curricular opportunities available at UW.
-Advising Guides have been developed for First-Year Students, Second-Year Students (coming June 2021), and Transfer Students (coming June 2021).
+Advising Guides have been developed for first-year students, second-year students, and transfer students.

 Dinner with the Pack